-Your vehicle has a passenger air bag.
-Never put a rear-facing child restraint in this vehicle.
+Unless the passenger's air bag has been turned off, never put a rear-facing child restraint in this vehicle.
 Here's why:

 A child in a rear-facing child restraint can be seriously injured or killed if the passenger's air bag inflates.
 This is because the back of the rear-facing child restraint would be very close to the inflating air bag.
-Do not use a rear-facing child restraint in this vehicle.
+Do not use a rear-facing child restraint in this vehicle unless the passenger's air bag has been turned off.